dnmfarrell/perltricks-static/content/article/quoting-strings-in-perl---even-ones-containing-apostrophes-and-quote-or-speech-marks.md

 {
-   "draft" : false,
-   "date" : "2013-03-30T18:49:41",
-   "slug" : "7/2013/3/30/Quoting-strings-in-Perl---even-ones-containing-apostrophes-and-quote-or-speech-marks",
-   "description" : "Broadly speaking Perl has two types of strings: quotes that are interpolated at runtime and literal quotes that are not interpolated.
-Let's review each of these in turn.", "authors" : [
+   "title" : "Quoting strings in Perl - even ones containing apostrophes and quote or speech marks", "description" : "Broadly speaking Perl has two types of strings: quotes that are interpolated at runtime and literal quotes that are not interpolated.
+Let's review each of these in turn.", "draft" : false,
-      "David Farrell"
-   ],
-   "title" : "Quoting strings in Perl - even ones containing apostrophes and quote or speech marks", "image" : null,
    "tags" : [
       "operator",
       "string",
       "variable",
       "old_site"
-   ]
+   ],
+   "categories" : "development",
+   "date" : "2013-03-30T18:49:41",
+   "authors" : [
+      "David Farrell"
+   ],
+   "image" : null,
+   "slug" : "7/2013/3/30/Quoting-strings-in-Perl---even-ones-containing-apostrophes-and-quote-or-speech-marks"
 }

 Broadly speaking Perl has two types of strings: quotes that are interpolated at runtime and literal quotes that are not interpolated.
 Let's review each of these in turn.